top of page

 This request opened a window for some conversation, through which I found out he had a similar past to my own.

-He had worked in finance for about 10 years when, in 2020, he decided to quit to pursue his dream to become a builder and have his own company.
+He had worked in finance for about 10 years when, in 2020, he decided to quit to pursue his dream to become a builder and start his own company.

 That initial conversation never stopped and within a few weeks we started to date.